 Postscript: The video clips in this post were taken around 2004-2005

 illegal street races occur in Colombo -as with any city on the planet.
-The video clip below is a thin slice of the action. which makes illegal street racing yet another thing to watch out for when driving in Colombo – particularly at night.
+The video clip below is a thin slice of the action.

 As with most Colombo high income subcultures, the street racing scene is not huge but it is active – as the video below indicates.
 The video below does a good job of sampling a variety of racing situations to a very appropriate “gangsta” sound track.

 From the Honda Club Sri Lanka events page, the more legitimate “car enthusiasts” scene with its harmless meet-ups seem quite social.
 Certainly brings out the babes.
 With that sentence I’ll be sending them a lot of traffic :) Interestingly, their home page has the following disclaimer:

 WARNING !
 Street Racing is a Dangerous Activity which could harm you as well as innocent by-standers and others on the street.
 Please refrain from street racing unless it’s in a safe controlled environment.
 Drive Safe, be a designated Driver..!!

 Existence of risk in the scene naturally gets a mention in the papers.
 Usually in the supplemental pages that feature social problems such as culture (no that was not a typo).